Pulsar scintillations from corrugated reconnection sheets in the ISM: Fold Statistics

 We expect a minimum wavelength of these surface waves, which is substantially larger than the thickness of the sheet.
 Short wavelength perturbations are not bound to the surface, and can dissipate into the bulk.
 The exact cutoff depends on unknown factors, including the distance to the source, and vertical structure of the current sheet.
 Non-linear effects also cause short wavelength waves to dissipate, just like sound waves in the air.
 Primarily waves with amplitude larger than $\alpha$ contribute to scattering.
 The strength of damping depends on the distance to the source in units of wavelength, with shorter wavelengths being more damped.

 We model the waves as a displacement function $\zeta(x)$ which is a Gaussian random field with a correlation function that is a Gaussian,

 where $A$ is the mean amplitude of the displacement and $\sigma$ is the surface-wave coherence scale.
+The coordinates are as denoted in Figure \ref{fig:sheetgeom}: $x$ is the along the line of sight, which is closely aligned to the long axis along the sheet, and we use the same label for both. $y$ refers to the position as seen on the sky.
 We denote the projected coherence scale $\sigma_y \equiv \alpha \sigma$.
 Figure \ref{fig:sheet} shows a realization of a sheet with a random fluctuations.
-We used an inclination slope $\alpha=1/8$, and a correlation length along the sheet of 350 units, which is $\sigma_y\sim 44$ grid units in projection.
+The displacement $\zeta$ is measured perpendicular to the sheet, and thus neither $x$ nor $y$.
+Since we are considering highly inclined sheets, $\zeta \sim y$ to within $\alpha$, and we will use these two interchangably.
+To reduce the computational cost, we used an inclination slope $\alpha=1/8$ instead of the physical range $\alpha \sim 10^{-3}-10^{-2}$, and a correlation length along the sheet of 350 units, which is $\sigma_y\sim 44$ grid units in projection.
 The displacement amplitude is chosen as $A=40$.
-The dimensionless fluctuation $\delta\equiv A/\sigma \sim 1$ is about unity, meaning a $1-\sigma$ flucuation can result in a caustic fold, which we will discuss further below.
+The dimensionless fluctuation $\delta\equiv A/\sigma \sim 1$ is about unity, meaning a $1-\sigma$ fluctuation can result in a fold singularity, which we will discuss further below.

 The current sheet corresponds to a change in magnetic and thermal pressure and thus has a refractive index different from the ambient ISM.
-For simplicity, we assume here that the sheet has constant thickness, and consider its optical depth as is relevant for refractive lensing.
+For Alv\'enic waves, we can treat the sheet as constant thickness, and consider its convergence as is relevant for refractive lensing.
 In projection along the line of sight, the column density of the sheet results in a highly non-Gaussian distribution.
 Figure \ref{fig:rho} shows the column density distribution in a simulation.
 Folds occur when the gradient of the displacement is equal to $-\alpha$, which as described above is quantified by the fluctuation amplitude $\delta$.
 The value chosen here makes folds common, occuring roughly once per correlation length, and yet make multiple folds overlapping in projection rare.
-Each fold results in two caustics, with characteric separation $\sigma_y$.
+Each fold results in two fold singularities, with characteric separation $\sigma_y$.
 This is well understood from the theory of extrema of surface waves\citep{1957RSPTA.249..321L}.

+Equation (\ref{eqn:prho}) describes the 1 point PDF corresponding to the spatial density distribution shown in figure \ref{fig:rho}.
+The deflection angle is determined by the gradient of the density, $\rho'$.

+As in \cite{2012MNRAS.421L.132P}, we use the notation of gravitational lensing\citep{1992grle.book.....S}.
+The phase delay through the lens is described by the lensing potential

+where $\Delta z$ is the thickness of the sheet along the line of sight. $L$ is the distance to the pulsar.
+The convergence $\kappa \equiv \partial_\theta^2\psi/2$ is given by the second angular derivative of the potential, and thereby the laplacian of the projected density $\rho$.
+The magnification gives the brightness of the image.
+In 1-D it is $\mu=1/(1-2\kappa)$, derived from the determinant of the amplification matrix.
+A negative amplification corresponds to a flipped image of odd parity.